eyecan-ai/eyecandies/README.md

 - Marshmallow
 - Peppermint Candy

-Note that the category names are case- and space-insensitive.
+Note that the category names are **case- and space-insensitive**.

+## Train A Model

+We provide a naive auto-encoder implementation to train a model on the Eyecandies dataset within the Pipelime framework.